Truck Inspection Checklist

 5. Add recommendations – Before completing the inspection with a signature, enter any recommendations that can improve the vehicle condition, if any.

-Getting Ready for the DOT Truck Inspection
+How to Prepare for a DOT Truck Inspection

 Most commercial motor vehicles (CMVs) weighing over 10,000 pounds have to undergo an annual DOT inspection.
-These inspections are carried out by qualified DOT inspectors who check all CMVs on the road are safe and in good working condition and that the business has proper recordkeeping processes in place.
+These inspections are carried out by qualified DOT inspectors who check that all CMVs on the road are safe and in good working condition and that the business has proper recordkeeping processes in place.
 A DOT inspection consists of 6 levels which are:

 Level 1: North American Standard (NAS) Inspection